How do you feel when you see a baby crying?

 Managing the Moment

 #1.
 Respond, don’t ignore.

 When trapped in a moment you’d rather not be in, it is natural to freeze.
 However, this will cause your baby even more distress.
-Baby is crying for a reason, and crying is their only way of communicating to you that they need your help.
+Remember your baby is crying for a reason.
+Crying is their only way of communicating to you that they need your help.

 Just think of how your baby feels.
 Remember the last time someone you loved deeply, someone you depended on completely, ignored you when you desperately needed them?
 Exactly.